marekbazan/task_duration/README.md

 Duration data that is longer than 120 minutes should be shrunk do 120 minutes.

 In case of any question do not hesitate to ask via email marek.bazan@pwr.edu.pl.

+If used please cite as <br>
+M.Bazan, A. Migasiewicz, M.E.Marchwiany, Task duration prediction from a textual description, 2023.